Nakshatra05/Whizzify/README.md

-# Quizzify
+# Whizzify

-Quizzify is a Web3 platform designed to revolutionize how organizations assess participant engagement during sessions.
-By leveraging blockchain technology, Quizzify automates quiz generation and reward distribution, ensuring a seamless and efficient process for both organizations and participants.
+Whizzify is a Web3 platform designed to revolutionize how organizations assess participant engagement during sessions.
+By leveraging AI and blockchain technology, Whizzify automates quiz generation and reward distribution, ensuring a seamless and efficient process for both organizations and participants.

 ## Project Overview

-Quizzify aims to provide organizations with an easy-to-use tool for creating quizzes based on session content.
+Whizzify aims to provide organizations with an easy-to-use tool for creating quizzes based on session content.
 The platform generates quiz questions from the provided material and instantly rewards participants who answer correctly, fostering active engagement and participation.

 ## Problem